+The study of woodwind instrument playing with emphasis on methods of teaching in the public schools.

+2223 BRASS METHODS

+The study of brass instrument playing with emphasis on methods of teaching in the public schools.

+2224 PERCUSSION METHODS

+The study of percussion instrument playing with emphasis on methods of teaching in the public schools.

+3325 VOICE PEDAGOGY 3 hours

-222 WOODWIND METHODS 1 hour The study of woodwind instrument playing with emphasis on methods of teaching in the public schools 223 BRASS METHODS The study of brass instrument playing with emphasis on methods of teaching in the public schools.
-1 hour 224 PERCUSSION METHODS The study of percussion instrument playing with emphasis on methods of teaching in the public schools 1 hour 325 VOICE PEDAGOGY A survey of the literature and techniques for private and class vocal instruction, designed for the provoice teacher.
-3 hours spective 537 MUSIC IN THE ELEMENTARY SCHOOL A study of the teaching of music in the elementary school with the introduction of Orff and Kodaly r Prerequisite: permission of the Teacher Education Council.
-2 hours nethods.
-546 CURRICULUM, METHODS &amp; MATERIALS: MIDDLE &amp; SECONDARY SCHOOL (O) Required of music education students in lieu of EDUC 3541.
-A study of current programs, methor naterials for teaching music in the middle and secondary school.
-Prerequisite: permission of the iducation Council. ods, and
+A survey of the literature and techniques for private and class vocal instruction, designed for the prospective voice teacher.

+3537 MUSIC IN THE ELEMENTARY SCHOOL

+A study of the teaching of music in the elementary school with the introduction of Orff and Kodaly methods.
+Prerequisite: permission of the Teacher Education Council.

+3546 CURRICULUM, METHODS & MATERIALS: MIDDLE & SECONDARY SCHOOL (O) 3 hours Required of music education students in lieu of EDUC 3541.
+A study of current programs, methods, and materials for teaching music in the middle and secondary school.
+Prerequisite: permission of the Teacher Education Council.

-3731 CONDUCTING
+3731 CONDUCTING 2 hours